pologora/lawyer_matching_system_rest_api/readme.md

 npm run start:dev
 ```

+App will be availible at: http://localhost:8000/ (development)

 - to run the application in production mode:

 ```bash
 npm run start:prod
 ```

+App will be availible at: http://localhost:5000/ (production)

 This script will run the application with the credentials provided in .env.dev for development or .env.prod for production.